 Approved Vendor: An entity approved by the Program Administrator to submit project applications to Illinois Shines or ILSFA and to act as counterparty to the REC contracts.
 For Illinois Shines, the Program Guidebook provides information about the Approved Vendor application process.
-Registration as an Approved Vendor with Illinois Shines is a prerequisite to registering as an ILSFA Approved Vendor.
-Registering as an ILSFA Approved Vendor requires the entity to provide specific information describing its relevant experience, anticipated work with ILSFA, and plans for meeting all Program requirements.
+Registration as an Approved Vendor with Illinois Shines is a prerequisite to registering as an ILSFA Approved Vendor requires the entity to provide specific information describing its relevant experience, anticipated work with ILSFA, and plans for meeting all Program requirements.